ritua2/gib/README.md

-# gib
+# GIB
-Gateway-In-a-Box: A Portable Solution for Developing Science Gateways that Support Interactive and Batch Computing Modes
+Gateway-In-a-Box (GIB): A Portable Solution for Developing Science Gateways that Support Interactive and Batch Computing Modes

 -----------------